pb-tuwien/Bsc_TEM_tools/README.md

 - 10 Ohm\*m (between 0 and 15 meters)
 - 100 Ohm\*m (between 15 and 25 meters)
 - 10 Ohm\*m (between 25 and 30 meters)

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue to discuss your ideas.